NEW JERSEY HIGH-NET-WORTH DIVORCE LAWYERS

 Worried about Protecting What’s Yours?
 We’ll Fight for Your Rights.

 Every divorce has its difficulties and complications.
-But high-net-worth divorces are typically much more complex because of the assets involved.
-Simply put, there is more at stake financially in a high-net-worth divorce, which can lead to disputes with your soon-to-be-former spouse and worries over what you could potentially lose if things don’t go your way.
-For these reasons, it’s important to have legal representation from a law firm that understands the intricacies inherent in high-asset divorces.
+But high-net-worth divorces are typically more complex because of the various assets (and possibly debts) involved.
+Simply put, the high financial stakes can lead to disputes with your soon-to-be-ex spouse and worries over what you could potentially lose that you worked so hard for if things don’t go your way.
+For these reasons, it’s essential to have legal representation from a law firm that understands the intricacies inherent in high-asset divorces.
 The right legal guidance can make a significant difference in how your divorce resolves and what assets and property you walk away with.

-At MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, we have extensive experience successfully helping clients in high-net-worth divorces.
-We’ll leverage our experience to your advantage, providing skilled legal advocacy throughout every step in the process.
-Our goal is to safeguard your interests in divorce, so you can move on with your life with your wealth intact.
-Call us today at (201) 880-9770 to arrange a consultation with our Hackensack high-net-worth divorce attorney.
+At [MFR] Men’s & Fathers’ Rights Divorce Lawyers, we have extensive experience helping clients in high-net-worth divorces obtain their desired outcomes.
+Our goal is to safeguard your interests in divorce so you can move on with your life, with your wealth intact.
+Call (201) 654-4263 to arrange a consultation with one of our high-net-worth New Jersey divorce lawyer.

-What is considered a high-net-worth divorce?
-There isn’t a set-in-stone number that designates couples as high-net-worth.
-But in general terms, people in high-net-worth marriages have significant liquid assets—such as $1 million or several million.
+In general terms, people in high-net-worth marriages have significant liquid assets—such as $1 million or several hundred million.
 These assets may include: